The fixation line in the ${\Lambda}$-coalescent: The fixation line

-The Beta($2-\alpha,\alpha$) family of probability measures is given, for $0< \alpha <2$, by:
+The Beta($2-\alpha,\alpha$) family of probability measures is given, for $0< \alpha<2$, by

-The associated Beta($2-\alpha,\alpha$)-coalescents interpolate between the star like coalescent, which corresponds to the limit case $\alpha=0$, the Bolthausen-Sznitman coalescent, $\alpha=1$, and the Kingman coalescent, which corresponds to the limit case $\alpha=2$.
-Example 15 in Schweinsberg \cite{SC01}, or \reff{eq:depth} and \reff{eq:depth2} in this paper, ensure that the Beta($2-\alpha,\alpha$)-coalescent comes down from infinity in the sense of \reff{CDI} if and only if $\alpha \in (1,2)$.
+The $\Beta(2-\alpha,\alpha)$-coalescent interpolates between the star like coalescent, which corresponds to the limit case $\alpha=0$, the Bolthausen--Sznitman coalescent, $\alpha=1$, and the Kingman coalescent, which corresponds to the limit case $\alpha=2$.
+Example~15 in Schweinsberg \cite{SC01}, or (\ref{eqdepth}) and (\ref{eqdepth2}) in this paper, ensure that the $\Beta(2-\alpha,\alpha$)-coalescent comes down from infinity [see around (\ref{CDI})], if and only if $\alpha>1$.